 It’s a rare writer who doesn’t know how hard it can be to get down to writing at times.
 And when inspiration finally strikes, you need to be able to tap into it and ensure nothing interferes with the writing process. iA Writer is a straightforward yet highly effective tool that encourages you to focus on your writing.
 It features only the bare minimum of handy features that won’t distract you from your main goal.
 You can avail yourself of a handy formatting feature or switch to full-screen mode to ensure nothing will get in the way of your concentration and productivity during the writing session.
 Those writers who prefer to work during the night period will also appreciate dark mode, which is also a huge help for your battery life.

 EverNote is a universal writing tool that can help you with writing assignments.
 It’s great for sectioning and organizing writing resources.
-EverNote is also a win-win option for students who need to research a wide variety of topics and save lots of links, diagrams, pictures, etc. What’s also great is that you can choose among lots of templates to suit your specific type of writing and customize them if need be.
+EverNote is also a win-win option for students who need to research various topics and save lots of links, diagrams, pictures, etc. What’s also great is that you can choose among lots of templates to suit your specific type of writing and customize them if need be.

 Much has been said about the importance of a distraction-free environment for writers.
 And though Freedom won’t detect grammar errors in your paper or help you structure your document properly, it can still go a long way in boosting your productivity and reducing the odds of procrastination.
 All you need to do is block the website, including social media sites, and applications you might be tempted to check while working on your essay or coursework project.
 No pesky notifications, no beeps, or reminders.
 Nothing will ever detract you from an important task at hand.